Appendix A — Statistics refresher

 Moreover, the law of large numbers provides a justification for interpreting large-sample limits of frequencies as probabilities.
 However, the converse assumption that all probabilities can be interpreted in frequentist manner does not follow from the law of large numbers or from the axioms of probability.

-Finally, it is worth pointing out that the law of large number doesn’t say anything about the finite sample properties of an estimator, it is only concerned with their asymptotic properties with \(n\) going to infinity.
+Finally, it is worth pointing out that the law of large number doesn’t say anything about the finite sample properties of an estimator, it is only concerned with the asymptotic domain (large \(n\)).

 A.6 Empirical distribution function